ExistedGit/Dota2Cheat/README.md

 Check out the repo's Wiki, I add useful pieces of information about dota-specific cheat things there

 Also has a guide on how to update it

-AND I also consider translating my YouGame tutorials to a human language for the sake of preservation